sixolet/phonotype/README.md

 SIN + 220 * 220 IT
 ```

+## Navigation

+F1..F8 on the keyboard navigates to script 1 through 8.

+F9 on the keyboard navigates to the `M` (main) script.
+This is the script that
+outputs sound.

+Arrow keys choose a line to edit; enter key actually changes the line.

+Shift-enter inserts a new "passthrough" line above the current one.

+K2 adjusts the fade time of the current line.

 ## Operators

 Each is listed as `NAME` - number of args - description